-If a case is set for trial, the City Prosecutor will present his evidence and/or witnesses against you; then you will have a chance to present your evidences and/or witnesses and to tell your side of the story.
-Once he has heard all the evidence the Judge then decides if you are guilty or not guilty.
+If a case is set for trial, the City Prosecutor will present his evidence and / or witnesses against you; then you will have a chance to present your evidences and / or witnesses and to tell your side of the story.
+Once all the evidence has been heard, the Judge will then decide if you are guilty or not guilty.
 If you are found guilty, the Judge will assess a punishment, considering any explanation offered by you during your evidence while also considering the seriousness of the offense.
 If the Judge finds you not guilty, you are free to go.

-Some tickets are payable without an appearance in Court.
-Payment for those citations must be received by 4:00 P.M. the day before your scheduled court date.
-Sign the back of the ticket and present or mail it to the Court Clerk's office.
-If you are unsure of your fine amount, you can call the court clerk’s office at 573-204-0618.
+Some offenses are payable without an appearance in Court.
+View a list of offenses payable out of court (PDF).
+Payment for those citations must be received by 4 pm the day before your scheduled court date.
+Sign your copy of the ticket and present or mail it to the Court Clerk's office.
+If you are unsure of your fine amount, you can call the court clerk's office at 573-204-0618.

-Forms of payment accepted are Cash, Money Order, Cashier’s Check.
-If you wish to pay with a credit card, you may do so by logging onto trafficpayment.com.
-PLEASE DO NOT SEND CASH THROUGH THE MAIL.
+Forms of payment accepted are Cash, Money Order, Cashier's Check.
+If you wish to plead guilty and pay with a credit or debit card, you may do so by going to the Missouri Courts webpage and select the payments button.